Not prioritizing flex? You won’t like what’s really going on

 That’s why it’s so important to coordinate your team properly around meetings.

-A tool for hybrid work lets you book the right space for each meeting and notify relevant people about the whereabouts.
+A tool for hybrid work lets you book the right space for each meeting and notify relevant people about their whereabouts.
 Team members who wish to participate are equipped with all the necessary information for them to make a decision about whether or not to attend the office on that day.
-The potential chaos and confusion of a hybrid meeting is replaced by clarity and intention.
+The potential chaos and confusion of a hybrid meeting are replaced by clarity and intention.

 Synchronizing your team around meetings will ensure that these key collaborative moments are used to their maximum benefit.